-As with all road casualties, numbers have trended down since the 1990s, but cycling remains risky, which puts many people off.
+As with all road casualties, numbers have trended down since the 1990s, but cycling remains riskier than driving.

-In the remaining third of incidents where the cyclist was at fault (or partly), often they are child/youth cyclists.
+In the remaining third of incidents where the cyclist was responsible (or partly), often they are child/youth cyclists.

 Around 90% of reported cyclist causalities are on urban roads (70km/h speed limit or less) and the morning (8–10am) and the early evening (4–6pm) are when most incidents occur.

 11% of AA Members consider themselves cyclists, with middle-aged men the most regular cyclists.

 Designated cycling and equestrian routes are strongly supported.

 Cycling infrastructure spending is supported by AA Members, both those who cycle regularly and those who don’t, generally at a similar level to bus funding.